 |La Petite White House||Self Catering||Flexible||3||7||1||Travelcot for one baby/infant|

-Our holiday home is a comfortable, well converted stone terraced village house.
+Our holiday home is a recently converted stone terraced village house.
+We live there for at least three months a year so it is comfortable and has been furnished to a good standard.
 It has heavy white wooden shutters on the front door, terrace double doors and first floor bedroom windows so it can be locked up safely while it is vacant.

-We have appointed a local cleaning and maintenance company that is run by a British lady who speaks good French to look after the house and our guests, so the house will be clean on arrival and the beds made up.
-If you have any problems during your stay Jeni will help solve them.
+We have appointed a British lady who lives in the village and speaks good French to look after the house and our guests, so the house will be clean on arrival and the beds made up.
+If you have any problems during your stay Glynis will help solve them.

 There is a small well equipped galley kitchen with combi microwave/oven and induction hob on the ground floor, but most of the ground floor is taken up by the living room.
 The dining table is in the living room.

 The living room has a quarry tiled floor with rugs.
 It has a 3 seater settee, 2 easy chairs and a dining table with 4 chairs.
-There is also a collapsible white metal table and a gas bbq that is intended for use outside on the terrace/decking.
 There are 7 camping/patio chairs that are intended for the terrace plus an additional 2 dining chairs in the bedrooms.
 The house is therefore comfortably equipped for 4 adults, but it can accommodate larger groups.

-There are two bedrooms on the first floor.
+There are two bedrooms on the first floor with shuttered windows.
 One bedroom has a double bed and the other has twin beds.
-Both bedrooms are carpeted and have wardrobes and cabinets.

-The attic bedroom is also carpeted and has a Velux window in the roof.
-It has a double bed, a single bed (intended as a childs bed) and a wardrobe.
+The attic bedroom has a Velux window in the roof.
+It has a double bed, a single bed (intended as a child's bed).

 The bathroom/shower room (wet room) is on the first floor.

 The living room has a large woodburner and all rooms apart from the attic bedroom have electric wall heaters.
-There are 2 portable ceramic heaters and 4 portable electric fans so guests should be comfortable whatever the weather.
+There are 2 portable ceramic heaters, a portable electric radiator and 4 portable electric fans so guests should be comfortable whatever the weather.

-We have a fenced terrace with decking at the front of the house with a gate that can be secured if guests have young children or pets.
+We have a fenced terrace with decking at the front of the house with a gate that can be secured with a bolt if guests have young children or pets.

 The sun shines on the terrace in the morning once it has risen over the walls of the chateau.
 It is in shade in the evening which is ideal for hot sunny summer evenings when you can watch the swifts wheeling above you around the walls of the chateau while you sip a glass of something cold and refreshing.